Time-Sensitive Opportunity

 The Window is Narrow

 The federal government's appeal deadline runs through early June 2026.
 A successful appeal could stay the refund process and significantly delay payments.
-Section 122 replacement tariffs (10% surcharge) sunset July 24, 2026.
-The refund market and the broader tariff landscape are both reshaping fast — positioning matters now.
+Section 122 replacement tariffs (10% surcharge) are currently scheduled to sunset in mid-2026 absent extension — importers should confirm current status with counsel.
+The refund and broader tariff landscape are both reshaping fast; positioning matters now.

 04